 A certificate of completion will be provided for CE (continuing education) documentation.

-The “early bird” price for this class is $2695, and covers room, meals, instruction, and tours.
+The “early bird”/NMSA price for this class is $2695, and covers room, meals, instruction, and tours.
 To secure your place, a nonrefundable deposit of $1000 is due upon registration.
-The class is limited to 13 participants.You must register, and pay in full, no later than March 1st, 2019.
+The class is limited to 13 participants.You pay in full, no later than March 1st, 2019.
 Register Now!

 Again, the cost of the trip includes meals, lodging, and instruction at the Kneipp School as well as entrance to the Kneipp museum, and the Kneipp trails and Bad Worishofen tours.
 Airfare and cost to and from Bad Worishofen are not included.

-The “early bird” registration cost of this course is $2695 and covers lodging, meals and instruction.
-An $1000 nonrefundable deposit is due upon registration The early bird rate ends Thursday Jan31st, 2019, at which time the cost.of the course will increase to $2995 There are only 13 spaces available.
-You must register, and pay in full, no later than March 1st, 2019.
+The “early bird”/NMSA registration cost of this course is $2695 and covers lodging, meals and instruction.
+An $1000 nonrefundable deposit is due upon registration The registration must end Thursday Feb.
+21st, 2019.
+There are only 13 spaces available.
+You must pay in full, no later than March 1st, 2019.
 Register Now!

 We also offer a second week of training immediately following the first week.
 Kneipp Training Level 2 is only open to those who have completed Level 1.
 If you register for both levels for 2019 the price is $4995!
 Register Now!